Zoe Williams (physician): Gladiators

 During her second year of working as a full-time doctor in Newcastle, Williams landed the role of "Amazon" in Sky 1's prime-time TV show Gladiators, following her initial application to be a contestant on the show.
 She was designated as the "Green Gladiator", the face of Sky's green campaign and an ambassador for the promotion of environmentally friendly life choices.

 ITV This Morning

 Williams appears as the resident doctor on This Morning, ITV's weekday morning programme.
-She offers a second opinion to members of the public that call into the show, as well as commenting on currently relevant health topics.
+She offers a second opinion to members of the public who call into the show, as well as commenting on currently relevant health topics.

 BBC TV

 Williams has presented across the BBC network, including Horizon, The One Show and Trust Me I’m a Doctor.
 As a general practitioner, she comments on all subjects relating to health, especially physical activity, obesity and lifestyle.

 Sportsgirls and Fit4Life

 In 2009, Williams founded the organisation Sportsgirls, which aimed to increase the physical activity of teenage girls by inspiring, educating and motivating them to be healthier and more active.
 In 2013 workshops were also developed for boys and the organisation was renamed Fit4Life.